 National and International

-The College has international study program agreements with The Centre for Medieval and Renaissance Studies (associated with Keble College of Oxford University); Heidelberg University in Germany; Institut d’Etudes Sciences Politiques in Paris; Fudan University in China; Lingnan University in Hong Kong; University of The Gambia in West Africa; James Cook University in Australia; and University College Dublin in Ireland.
-The College also has programs in Costa Rica, Spain and India.
-The College has national study program agreements with Johns Hopkins University and George Washington University for the exchange of faculty and students, and also with the National Student Exchange.
-These are described elsewhere in the catalog.
+The College has international study program agreements with The Centre for Medieval and Renaissance Studies (associated with Keble College of Oxford University); Heidelberg University in Germany; Institut d’Etudes Sciences Politiques in Paris; Fudan University in China; Lingnan University in Hong Kong; Akita University in Japan; James Cook University in Australia; and University College Dublin in Ireland.
+The College also has programs in Thailand, Costa Rica, Hungary, Spain, Italy, and Morocco.
+The College also has national study program agreements with Johns Hopkins University and George Washington University for the exchange of faculty and students, as well as with the National Student Exchange for domestic study away.
+These are described in the Academic Internships and International Education sections of the catalog.